jhumelsine/jhumelsine.github.io/_posts/2024-02-29-composite-design-pattern-use-case.md

 >
 > All we ask is that you let us serve it your way.

 Our special orders were always provided quickly.
 There was no waiting.
-Needless to say, my family always chose Burger King over McDonald’s when we had the choice.
+My family always chose Burger King over McDonald’s when we had the choice.

 ## Can you keep a secret?
 In-N-Out Burger offers typical fast-food burger fare, but they also have a [secret menu](https://www.allrecipes.com/in-n-out-secret-menu-items-7558019).
 These are combinations you can request, which won’t be displayed on the menu including: